Zhangbole1/zhangbole1.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Talks
+Activities and Awards
 ======
   <ul>{% for post in site.talks reversed %}
     {% include archive-single-talk-cv.html  %}
   {% endfor %}</ul>

-Teaching
+Teaching(not finished)
 ======
   <ul>{% for post in site.teaching reversed %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Service and leadership
+Service and leadership(not finished)
 ======
 * Currently signed in to 0 different slack teams